Who’s protecting who?

 This would not protect your assets.
 Though the lender is covered, you would still be at risk of losing your property.

 There are many insurance products available to cover you should you be unable to make your loan repayments due to unexpected life events.

 Protection products vary and can include cover for a number of events such as injury, illness, disability and death.
 The cost of cover will depend on numerous factors including; the insurance product you select, the insurer, the benefit amount, what is covered, your age and your health.

 Choosing the right kind of cover can be daunting, however there are simplified protection products available that are easy to understand so you can be sure of what you’re getting.
 Many are available via your mortgage broker.

 What if I can’t afford to protect myself?

 With all the fees and costs associated with buying property, adding on premiums for My Protection Plan can seem like an avoidable expense.

 What you need to consider is whether you can afford not to have it?
 Do you have savings or other assets you could use if you became sick and couldn't meet your repayments?

 We all happily (yet begrudgingly) insure our car, home and our contents but what about your biggest asset of all...you?

-If you’d like to know more about loan protection or LMI you should contact ALI Group on 1800 006 776 or ask your mortgage broker.
+If you’d like to know more about My Protection Plan or LMI you should contact ALI Group on 1800 006 776 or ask your mortgage broker.